 Expense Categories.
-With the exception of General and Administrative Allocation, the following expense categories were state-specific costs directly related to the implementation of the District program:
+With the exception of General and Administrative Allocation, the following expense categories were for costs directly related to the implementation of the Washington program:

 Paint Processing.
-Processing costs were based on the weight, volume of full paint, or number of collection bins or drums from drop-off sites and services.
+Processing costs were based on the volume of paint, or gross weights or the number of paint collection bins or drums, from drop-off sites.
 Processing costs included the cost of sorting bins of comingled latex and oil-based paint from drop-off sites as well as the ultimate recycling or other processing methods.